TAME: Task Agnostic Continual Learning using Multiple Experts: Experiments

 In Table~\ref{tab:acc} we compare the average accuracy obtained by \tame and other algorithms.
 For BGD method, we do not use any ``label trick'' approaches and thus run it in a purely task-agnostic setting, same as \tame, HCL, and CN-DPM.
 For iTAML, the task identity is known during training, thus it is not a task-agnostic method under our standards, however since during inference they do not rely on the task identity we kept this method as our competitor.
 All the other algorithms have access to task descriptors both at training and testing. \tame achieves the highest accuracy and the smallest model size among all considered algorithms and data sets.
 Note that \tame also outperforms continual learning methods that have access to task labels at training and/or testing.
 In Table~\ref{tab:acc_with_hcl} we compare the performance of \tame with HCL.
 Our method outperforms this approach as well.

-In Figure~\ref{fig:expert-loss} we illustrate the behaviour of the loss function (left) and its smoothed version (right) for each of the experts at training, where the experts are added sequentially as new tasks arrive.
+We compare the behaviour of the loss function (left) and its smoothed version (right) for each of the experts at training, where the experts are added sequentially as new tasks arrive.
+The results demonstrate that the smoothed loss more effectively reduces short-term variations and emphasizes long-term patterns.
+For more details, please see figure in the supplementary materials.

 In Figures~\ref{fig:tasks-a}-\ref{fig:tasks-c} we illustrate the behaviour of average accuracy while model is trained on the sequence of tasks.
 The proposed algorithm, \tame, has the least drop in performance when adding more tasks among all considered methods and datasets.